mdnmdn/copilotkit-runtime-porting/_docs/copilotruntime-specification-red.md

 ### Headers and Context Properties
 - `x-copilotcloud-public-api-key`: used when `cloud` config is present; also enables onTrace telemetry.
 - `properties` argument: arbitrary JSON merged into server-side context; providers can read it.

+### Context, Middleware, and Observability
+- Context properties
+  - `properties` are merged from resolver `properties` argument and any server defaults, available to remote endpoints via `onBeforeRequest` header injection.
+  - Special keys may include `authorization` (forwarded as `Bearer` for LangGraph Platform) and `mcpServers` for dynamic MCP tool discovery.

+- Middleware hooks
+  - `onBeforeRequest({ threadId, runId, inputMessages, properties, url })` and `onAfterRequest({ threadId, runId, inputMessages, outputMessages, properties, url })` allow request-scoped processing.

+- Observability (optional, cloud)
+  - When enabled and a public API key is provided, the runtime logs request, progressive chunks, final responses, and errors via `observability.hooks`.

+### Retry and Networking
+- All remote HTTP calls use `fetchWithRetry` with exponential backoff and a retry policy targeting 408/429/5xx and network errors (ETIMEDOUT, ECONNREFUSED, etc.).
+- JSONL streams are parsed by `writeJsonLineResponseToEventStream`, which converts each line to a runtime event and completes the stream on EOF.

+### Remote Actions Protocol (Self-hosted and LangGraph Platform)
+- Discovery
+  - Self-hosted: `POST {endpoint}/info` with `{ properties, frontendUrl }` → `{ actions: Action[], agents: Agent[] }`.
+  - LangGraph Platform: SDK `assistants.search()` → agents with `{ assistant_id, graph_id }`.

+- Execution
+  - Actions: `POST {endpoint}/actions/execute` with `{ name, arguments, properties }` → `{ result }`.
+  - Agents: `POST {endpoint}/agents/execute` with `{ name, threadId, nodeName, messages, state, config, properties, actions, metaEvents }` → JSONL stream of runtime events.
+  - Headers are constructed via `onBeforeRequest({ ctx })` and include `Content-Type: application/json` plus any custom entries.

+### MCP Tooling (Experimental)
+- At request time, the runtime can fetch tools from MCP servers defined either in runtime config or supplied via `properties.mcpServers`.
+- Tools are converted into server-side actions and instruction text is injected into a system message to guide tool usage.

 ### Compatibility Considerations for Python Port
 - Support non-streaming first; ensure union types and fields match the TS contract so the client library continues to function.